kimin-yun/VIBE-H/README.md

-# moving-camera-detection (MCD)
+# ViBe-H
-This repository contains the moving object detection in a moving camera using background modeling.
+This repository contains the windows binary (.exe) contains